Gunn3R26/Recipe/README.md

 ## 6. Usage

-1. Start the development server: `npm start`
+1. Start the development server.
 2. Open your web browser and navigate to `http://localhost:3000` to access the website.

 ## 7. API Documentation